 In one of the bathrooms on the underside of a toilet seat painted with flowers, are the words, "Oh Goodie, Goodie, Daddy's home."
-Another toilet seat, also believed to be an original fixture, is inbe an original fixture, is in-scribed with a poem about catching fish.
+Another toilet seat, also believed to be an original fixture, is inscribed with a poem about catching fish.

-The original wood floors

-remain through much of the mansion and are matched in the new wing.
+The original wood floors remain through much of the mansion and are matched in the new wing.